Asazay/athletic-admission-web-app/README.md

 #### 6.1 **Issue: Unable to log in**
 - Ensure you are using the correct email and password combination.
-- If you forgot your password, use the “Forgot Password” feature to reset it.

 #### 6.2 **Issue: Payment failure**
 - Check your card details for accuracy.